Email: James Richardson

 Fax: +44 (0)131 248 2901

-My primary interest is in the use of dated molecular phylogenies to reconstruct the history of tropical plant taxa.
+My primary interest is in the use of dated molecular phylogenies to determine how geological and climatic events have affected the evolution of tropical plant taxa.
 The research integrates the disciplines of phylogenetics, taxonomy, palaeobotany, geology and palaeoclimatology.

 Manilkara lacera, Campo Ma'an, Cameroon (photo Lars Chatrou).